AviSharma5016-1/Operations-using-Pointers/README.md

 ***

-### **4. Backward Traversal of Arrays Using Pointers**
+### **4. Backwards Traversal of Arrays Using Pointers**
-You can start a pointer at the last array element and decrement it to traverse backward through the array.
+You can start a pointer at the last array element and decrement it to traverse backwards through the array.

 Example:
 ```cpp